 Colors and emotions are intrinsically connected.
-Picture this: you’re outside, the sun is out and you’re standing on vibrant green grass next to a blue lake, underneath a clear sky.
+Picture this: you’re outside, the sun is out, and you’re standing on vibrant green grass next to a blue lake, underneath a clear sky.
 How does it make you feel?
 Perhaps more relaxed and uplifted.

-Now, what if the sky suddenly turned red, the grass was purple, and the lake turned black.
+Now, what if the sky suddenly turned red, the grass was purple, and the lake turned black?
 Our guess is the feeling wouldn’t be so relaxing!
 Color and emotion go hand in hand, and the meanings we assign to those colors are all learned and developed over time.

-We wanted to learn more about people’s perceptions of color, so we sent a survey to 2200 entrepreneurs in 50+ countries and asked them to describe eight different colors in one word.
+We wanted to learn more about people’s perceptions of color, so we surveyed 2200 entrepreneurs in 50+ countries and asked them to describe eight different colors in one word.
 The findings turned out some interesting results.
-While there were common descriptions made for each color, the results were surprisingly varied based on cultural differences.
+While common descriptions were made for each color, the results were surprisingly varied based on cultural differences.

 How do colors gain their associations?

 But, if you were to ask a child in the Candoshi village of Peru the same question, they would instead compare the duck to something—perhaps a fruit or flower—with a similar color.
-This is because the Candoshi people don’t have words to describe color at all!
+This is because the Candoshi people don’t use words to describe color at all!

 Language, as researchers have found, shapes our different perceptions of color.
 Compare an English-speaking child who can discern between the colors “moss” and “sage” to a Dani child in Papua New Guinea who speaks a language that only has two color terms (dark and light)—their concepts of color develop quite differently.

 We start to distinguish between sad colors and happy colors, and we associate certain hues, like the warm colors of fall, with cozy sweaters, pumpkin pie, and all things warm and fuzzy.

 The impact of color

 Since red ink is traditionally used for marking errors on school papers, the color is associated with mistakes and failures in academics.
 In their experiments, even seeing a flash of red made people do poorly on a test.
-The researchers concluded that color can have an effect on people even without their knowledge.
+The researchers concluded that color can create negative emotions even without their knowledge.

 Companies and marketers have long known that color and brand identity work together to ignite memorable feelings and influence perception—from the vibrant, happy yellow in the McDonald’s and Cheerios logos to the natural green associated with Whole Foods and MEC.